 Enoch Pratt’s money has been well spent, particularly at the central location.
 Its huge display windows outside are decorated as imaginatively as old department stores, particularly the annual Lego® Christmas constructions.
 Inside, the H. L. Mencken room boasts an archive of books, letters, and other ephemera from our “Sage of Baltimore.”
 The library’s special collections include thousands of historically significant documents, rare books, and other unusual items of interest, including my favorites, the postcard and greeting card collections.
-The downtown branch also hosts the wonderful Writers LIVE! series, which this year hosted Madeleine Albright, Jim Lehrer, and Chris Matthews.
+The downtown branch is also home to the wonderful Writers LIVE! series, which hosts national and local authors alike.
 If you head a few blocks north on Cathedral, you may want to stop to do some writing at City Café, then swing by the Baltimore School for the Arts.
 H. L. Mencken lived in an apartment on the location that now houses the school, and the late Tupac Shakur was once a student here.
 Also on Cathedral is the Emmanuel Episcopal Church, where Edna St. Vincent Millay was known to read her work.

 Not only does Baltimore have a variety of reading venues, it also has many great places to write.
-If you’re the traditional coffeehouse author, try the bustling Evergeen Cafe, located in the upscale Roland Park neighborhood (home to novelist Anne Tyler, who has been spied shopping at the neighborhood grocery store Eddie’s), or Alonso’s Loco Hombre, the unique burger-cum-Mexican double restaurant up the street.
+If you’re the traditional coffeehouse author, try the bustling Evergeen Cafe, located in the upscale Roland Park neighborhood (home to novelist Anne Tyler, who has been spied shopping at the neighborhood grocery store Eddie’s).

 Likewise, Firehouse Coffee in Canton Square is a destination of writers in South Baltimore.
 Although located in Canton—more popular for its jock than arts culture—the Firehouse is minutes away from the waterfront, where a pedestrian path that begins in Canton snakes for miles westward beside the water over to the Inner Harbor.
 Not only are there great views of the harbor, tugboats and other working ships, sailboats, and the iconic Domino Sugar sign, the path also crosses in front of the City Pier—otherwise known as the Homicide police headquarters.